 Avocado-soybean extract: Nowadays, as the trend is more toward natural remedies, there’s a great deal of interest in the use of botanical material for the relief of joint aches and arthritis.
 Of these, a class of biologically active compounds classified as unsaponifiable lipids are proving to be highly effective – especially the unsaponifiables from avocado and soy beans.
 Avocado-soybean unsaponifiables, or ASUs as they are commonly called, are a natural vegetable extract made from one-third avocado oil and two-thirds soybean oil.

 ASU blocks pro-inflammatory chemicals, prevents deterioration of synovial cells (which line the joints) and may help regenerate normal connective tissue.
 ASU has been researched extensively and has been proven as a safe natural alternative for the relief of arthritis symptoms.
 In fact, the French government has tracked ASU’s safety record for more than 15 years and has yet to find any significant problems.

-Of course, the thing with most of these herbs is that you have to be patient for results.
-In most cases, the speed of action depends on how long the arthritis has been present in the joints.
+Of course, most of these herbs require you to be patient for results.
+In most cases, the speed of action depends on how long arthritis has been present in the joints.

 And yes, before you start replacing your meds with these herbs for natural pain relief, make sure you talk to a doctor first.
 They will not only advise you on how to taper off your drugs, they will also be able to track the prognosis of your symptoms.